 Abstract

 Background and purpose: A considerable proportion of patients with atrial fibrillation (AF) are still treated with aspirin despite current guidelines which do not recommend its use anymore.
-The level of evidence supporting these recommendations is moderate as they were based on a single, prematurely terminated randomized controlled trial (RCT).
+The level of evidence supporting a beneficial of aspirin compared to control/placebo for stroke prevention in AF is weak, being based on a single, prematurely terminated randomized controlled trial (RCT).
 These recommendations could be strengthened by the results of recent large RCTs in non-AF populations which compared aspirin vs. direct oral anticoagulant (DOACs) at doses approved for AF.
 We performed a systematic review and meta-analysis of bleeding outcomes in RCTs which compared aspirin vs. DOACs at doses approved for AF.

 Methods: We searched PubMed and Scopus for phase-III RCTs of aspirin vs. DOACs at doses approved for AF (inception to 28/05/2019).
 The outcomes assessed were major-, intracranial-, gastrointestinal-, clinically-relevant-non-major- and fatal bleeding.
 We performed two subgroup analyses: one per patient population i.e. AF/non-AF population, and one per DOAC used.
 We also performed a meta-regression to assess the association with patient age.

-Results: In 4 eligible trials (20,440 patients) comparing DOACs vs. aspirin, the ORs were: 1.55 (95%CI:0.99-2.45, relative-risk-reduction:55%, absolute-risk-reduction:0.6%, number-needed-to-harm:170) for major bleeding with moderate heterogeneity between AF/non-AF subgroups and large heterogeneity between different DOACs; 1.48 (95%CI:0.71-3.10) for intracranial bleeding with moderate heterogeneity between AF/non-AF subgroups and large heterogeneity between different DOACs; 1.26 (95%CI:0.86-1.85) for gastrointestinal bleeding with no heterogeneity between subgroups; 1.42 (95%CI:1.18-1.70, relative-risk-reduction:40.2%, absolute-risk-reduction:0.9%, number-needed-to-harm:113) for clinically-relevant-non-major bleeding with low heterogeneity between AF/non-AF subgroups and large heterogeneity between different DOACs; 0.76 (95%CI:0.24-2.45) for fatal bleeding with moderate heterogeneity between subgroups.
+Results: In 4 eligible trials (20,440 patients) comparing DOACs vs. aspirin, the ORs were as follows: for major bleeding, 1.55 (95%CI:0.99-2.45, relative-risk-reduction:55%, absolute-risk-reduction:0.6%, number-needed-to-harm:170) with moderate heterogeneity between AF/non-AF subgroups and large heterogeneity between different DOACs; and for intracranial bleeding, 1.48 (95%CI:0.71-3.10) with moderate heterogeneity between AF/non-AF subgroups and large heterogeneity between different DOACs.
+For gastrointestinal bleeding, the OR was 1.26 (95%CI:0.86-1.85) with no heterogeneity between subgroups; and for clinically-relevant-non-major bleeding, 1.42 (95%CI:1.18-1.70, relative-risk-reduction:40.2%, absolute-risk-reduction:0.9%, number-needed-to-harm:113) with low heterogeneity between AF/non-AF subgroups and large heterogeneity between different DOACs.
 Age at study recruitment was not a predictor of the magnitude of the OR for all bleeding outcomes.

 Conclusions: The present meta-analysis and meta-regression does not provide support for the use of aspirin over DOACs in AF patients.
-Accordingly, the level of evidence of the related recommendations could be upgraded, which in turn may reduce further the proportion of AF patients treated with antiplatelets.
+Accordingly, the level of evidence of the related recommendations should be upgraded, which in turn may reduce further the proportion of AF patients treated with antiplatelets.

 Key words: oral anticoagulation; aspirin; atrial fibrillation; non-vitamin-K antagonist oral anticoagulants; stroke prevention; bleeding; safety